Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

 ### Connecting KICKLE

-Each KICKLE is embedded with its own website and settings GUI.
-First, ensure that KICKLE is on a DHCP network.
+Each Kickle embed his own website and settings GUI.
+First, ensure that Kickle is on a DHCP network.
 Then, make sure that your computer is on the same sub-network.

 - Connect KICKLE to the screen's HDMI port.
-- If the screen is a touchscreen, connect the touchscreen source to KICKLE via USB.
+- If the screen is a touchscreen, connect the touchscreen source to Kickle via USB.
 If not, connect a USB mouse.
-- Connect the camera and the microphone to the USB ports **at the back of KICKLE**.
+- Connect the camera and the microphone to the USB ports **at the back of Kickle**.
 - Start KICKLE by press the power button.

+#### Setting Up Kickle Using First Time Configuration

+Before starting the configuration, make sure the Kickle requirements are met.

+To start configuration, press the configuration icon.

+![fisrtconfig] (/img/1stConfig1.png)

+Here, you'll need to choose your preferred language setting, keyboard language layout and your Kickle location time zone.

+!!!
+Information

+    - Kickle provide 3 differents languanges (English, French and German).

+    - The next button will turn bold once you have selected all the informations.

+![firstconfig] (/img/1stConfig2.png)

+Here, you have to select the network configuration, you can set as **dynamic** or **static** connection.

+!!!
+Information
+    If you set it as a static connection, be sure the ip address allows to connect to the internet.

+![firstconfig] (/img/1stConfig3.png)

+Here, if your internet connection requires a proxy, you can enable this feature.

+!!!
+Information
+    We strongly recommend you to bypass your proxy with a specific rule.
+Proxy configuration is very complex within a Skype for Business infrastructure.

+![firstconfig] (/img/1stConfig4.png)

+Here, you must fill out Skype authentication.
+Skype default setting is Office 365, but if you need to configure it with an account of on-premise, be sure to uncheck **SKYPE is Office 365**.

+!!!
+Information
+    Press the **Test** icon to process test connections.
+If the test fails, we advise you to check the authentication account whether it has been activated or not and we also suggest that to allow internet connection.

+    Once you have **OK connection**, press the next button to continue.
+![firstconfig] (/img/1stConfig5.png)

+!!!
+Information

+    - Office 365 EWS URL address:
+      Type or Copy--> https://outlook.office365.com/EWS/Exchange.asmx <--end of copy.

+    - How to find EWS URL address on on-premise server :
+      Open the Exchange Management Shell on the Exchange server Type or copy--> ***Get-WebServicesVirtualDirectory |Select name, *url* | fl*** <--end of copy.
+![firstconfig] (/img/1stConfig6.png)

+Here, you can select the scale of display that your kickle screen use and turn screen off features.

+!!!
+Information

+    - Kickle compatible with any kind of screen whether if this touchscreen panel or non touchscreen panel.
+A screen with full HD or 4K screen.

+    - The default of turn screen off features is 0.

+![firstconfig] (/img/1stConfig7.png)

+Here, you can add local NTP server and enable icmp request for your KICKLE device.

+![firstconfig] (/img/1stConfig8.png)

+Here, you can customize the mail invitation template, but if you prefer by default, you can skip it.

+![firstconfig] (/img/1stConfig9.png)

+**Congratulation!**

+To complete the configuration, press the reboot icon to apply the changes.

+![firstconfig] (/img/1stConfig10.png)

 #### Setting Up KICKLE